Projects & Grant Recipients

 By employing former poachers and promoting ecotourism, ASTOP supports the sustainable development and local economy of Parismina, a village of about 400 people.

 1. Before the formation of ASTOP 98% of green turtles were killed for their meat and 98% of all turtle nests on Parismina beach were poached.
-Poaching has since decreased by 60%, saving 10,000 hatchlings a year.
+Poaching has since decreased by 60%, saving 10,000 hatchlings each year.

 2. ASTOP also supports the village of Parismina economically and employees former poachers as “turtle guides” leading tourists on night hikes to view nesting turtles.

-3. There is no road to Parismina; it is accessible only by boat or plane and the only paved surface in town is a runway.
+3. There is no road to Parismina–it is accessible only by boat or plane and the only paved surface in town is a runway.
 ASTOP helps both local and international volunteers arrange logistics in order to ensure they have enough volunteers to support their principle projects of night patrols of sea turtle nesting sites and maintaining the turtle nursery.

 PROJECT